ahgroup/data-analysis-template/README.md

 # Overview

 A template file and folder structure for a data analysis project/paper done with R/Quarto/Github.
+Other components (e.g., other programming languages) can be added as needed.

 # Pre-requisites

 This is a template for a data analysis project using R, Quarto, Github and a reference manager that can handle bibtex.
+Our recommendation for the reference manager is Zotero, with the Better BibTex plugin/extension.
 It is also assumed that you have a word processor installed (e.g. MS Word or [LibreOffice](https://www.libreoffice.org/)).
 You need that software stack to make use of this template.

 # Template structure